 - 1/2 cup extra virgin olive oil

 - Garnishes: tomatoes, picked turnips, mint, arugula, labneh, etc.

 In a large bowl or the bowl of a food processor, combine the flours and salt.
 Whisk together if making by hand; pulse a few times if using the processor.

 Proof the yeast in a small bowl.
 Mix the yeast and sugar together, then slowly add ¼ cup of the lukewarm water while stirring to combine.
-Set aside for 15 minutes until the yeast is foamy.
+Set aside for about 10 minutes until the yeast is foamy.